SebastianRichiteanu/LaravelProject/README.md

     // changed DB settings in .env
 ```
 - Migrated DB
-- For the next steps,you can find all the things you need in the [commits section]
+- For the next steps, you can find all the things in the [commits section]

 ## Mentions